-Submetering involves installing power meters (also called monitors) that measure energy usage beyond the primary utility meter.
-For example, with a submeter, one can monitor energy usage for individual tenants, departments, pieces of equipment or other loads.
+Submetering involves measuring energy usage beyond the primary utility meter.
+With a submeter, one can monitor energy usage for individual tenants, departments, pieces of equipment or other loads.

-In non-submetered buildings, tenants are typically billed based on a landlord or property manager subdividing the total cost of electricity usage (for example, by square footage rented) for the entire facility.
-As a result, tenants are not billed based on how much electricity they use, which often leads to tenants paying disproportionate costs for electricity.
-By submetering, each tenant can be billed only for the energy consumed within their space.
+Without submetering, a landlord or property manager will typically subdivide the total cost of electricity for the entire facility and pass that onto tenants.
+As a result, tenants are not billed based on how much electricity they use, which often leads to paying disproportionate amounts.
+By submetering, each tenant can be billed only for the energy they use.
 By holding tenants responsible for their personal consumption, data shows they are more likely to reduce their electricity usage and thus, the building’s overall consumption.

 Why should you consider submetering*?

-- Post-submetering electricity reduction can range from 3% up to 25%, depending on the property and behavioral changes of the residents.
+- Post-submetering electricity reduction can range from 3% - 25%, depending on the property and behavioral changes of the residents.

 - Equity in allocation of electricity costs by resident/tenant – eliminating excessive usage while rewarding those who are energy-conscious

 - Accurate and effortless tenant billing

 - Identification of unnecessary equipment running at night, off shift, or during the weekend

 - Better management of electricity usage